Explainable AI via Learning to Optimize: Acknowledgments

 \section{Acknowledgments}

-The authors thank Wotao Yin, Stanley Osher, Daniel McKenzie, and Qiuwei Li for many fruitful discussions.
+The authors thank Wotao Yin, Stanley Osher, Daniel McKenzie, Qiuwei Li, and Luis Tenorio for many fruitful discussions.
 Howard Heaton and Samy Wu Fung were supported by AFOSR MURI FA9550-18-1-0502 and ONR grants: N00014-18-1-2527, N00014-20-1-2093, and N00014-20-1-2787.
+Samy Wu Fung was partially funded by the National Science Foundation award DMS-2309810.